brettz9/atyourcommand/README.md

 	to the app (the property instead of attribute) unless another generic type of variable substitution such as obtaining the node as HTML or the node's textContent is provided).
+1. Allow context menu, with dynamic submenu that checks content type of highlighted link and provides content handlers (and same with protocol handlers)
 1. Submit to AMO

 # Higher priority to-dos (longer)